ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }
 ```

+You can check the command and its current value in the inspector.

+{@img assets/img/abbreviation-part3-2.png Screenshot of the CKEditor 5 inspector showing the value of the 'addAbbreviation' command.}

 We can now check the command value when the user presses the toolbar abbreviation button, and insert both abbreviation text and title values into the form's input fields.

 In the `AbbreviationUI` add a simple `if` statement to fill the form using either the value of the command, or the selected text (as we did before).